gzussa/javacodegen/README.md

 ```
 mvn package assembly:single
 ```
-For more details on how to build and test the project please check the [Build](#build) section.
+For more details on how to build and test the project, please check the [Build](#build) section.

 #### Run JavaCodeGen